 By Carrie McLaren

-In the Sunshine State your kids can meet Shamu and Mickey Mouse for sure.
+In the Sunshine State, your kids can meet Mickey Mouse, for sure.
 But they can also meet an astronaut at the Kennedy Space Center and a professional baseball player at a spring training game.

 Here are some places that just shouldn't be missed while in Florida.

 Beloved cartoon characters, exotic animals and killer whales.
 Scream-inducing, stomach-turning roller coasters, magical fairylands and realistic simulators.
 Fireworks parades and light shows.
 Stunning costumes and talented dancers and singers.
 This is the world of Florida theme parks -- sensory overload and excitement like nothing your kids have ever experienced.
 Theme parks are a must do in Florida.